 - Head to the main Billing tab > Unsubmitted folder

-All submitted claims will now be moved from the “Unsubmitted” folder area, over to the “Submitted” folder awaiting payment.
+All submitted claims will now be moved from the “Unsubmitted” folder area to the “Submitted” folder where they’ll wait for a response from the payer.